-GOAL #1: Growth: Increase current 49%ile in the Growth indicator.
-Overland will increase its current status in the Growth indicator category to at least 60%ile, indicating Overland is exceeding targets according to performance data from the 2018-2019 WY-TOPP assessment.
+GOAL #1: Growth: Overland will increase its current status in the Growth indicator category from 41%ile to at least 48%ile, indicating Overland is meeting targets according to performance data from the 2018-2019 WY-TOPP assessment.

-GOAL #2: Achievement: Increase current 54%ile in the achievement indicator.
-Overland will increase its current status in the Achievement indicator to 68%ile, indicating Overland is exceeding targets according to performance data from the 2018-2019 WY-TOPP assessment.
+GOAL #2: Equity: Overland will increase its current status in the Equity indicator category from 50%ile to at least 57%ile, indicating Overland is maintaining its current standing (meeting targets) or increasing performance to (exceeding targets) according to performance data from the 2018-2019 WY-TOPP assessment.